Show Bus

+SHOW Bus is a provider of public transit in rural Kankakee County, Logan County, and Mason County in Illinois.
+Most service is demand-response.
+There is one deviated fixed-route in Kankakee County.

-SHOW Bus is a provider of mass transportation in DeWitt, Ford, Iroquois, Kankakee, Livingston, Logan, Macon, Mason, and McLean Counties in Illinois, with six deviated fixed routes serving numerous cities, as well as demand-response service across the counties.
+Since July 1, 2025, SHOW Bus is no longer the public transportation provider for DeWitt, Ford, Iroquois, Livingston, Macon, and McLean Counties in Illinois.

 History

 Public transit has existed in rural Central Illinois since at least 1891, when the Lincoln Electric Street Railway Co. began operating streetcar service in Lincoln.
 Streetcar service was operated locally in Lincoln and Pontiac until 1929 and 1925, respectively, when both cities had their streetcar systems replaced with buses.
 In 2020 and 2022, SHOW Bus and Kankakee County received two grants as part of Rebuild Illinois to replace vehicles and upgrade a vehicle storage facility.

+In June 2024, the McLean County Board voted to withdraw from its multi-county intergovernmental agreement with SHOW Bus to provide rural public transportation, which also included Livingston and Ford counties.
+In February 2025, Macon County ended its intergovernmental agreement with SHOW Bus.
+In September 2025, Livingston County voted to terminate its contract with SHOW Bus.

+Since July 1, 2025, the service area of SHOW Bus has decreased significantly.
+Service in the following counties once provided by SHOW Bus were replaced by the following providers: